-Sir William Robertson Academy is delighted as being judged as ‘Good’ in all areas of the school following its Ofsted inspection in June 2015.
+Sir William Robertson Academy is delighted as being judged as ‘Good’ in all areas of the school following its Ofsted inspection in March 2019.
 The inspection report praised developments across the school, highlighting the progress and behaviour of pupils and their engagement in their learning as a particular strength.
 All aspects of the school were inspected ranging from leadership and management; behaviour and safety of pupils; quality of teaching; achievement of pupils to its Sixth Form provision and found all areas to be ‘Good’.
-The school has been recognised as being one of the ‘Top 100 non-selective state-funded schools in England’ in a recent letter from Nick Gibb MP – Minister of State for Schools (February 2016).
+The school has been recognised as being one of the ‘Top 100 non-selective state-funded schools in England’ by Nick Gibb MP – Minister of State for Schools.

 As you browse through our website you will see written commentary and photographic evidence of our unique school and the benefits that this brings to our pupils.
 One highly regarded factor is the security of being in a rural location with no opportunity for pupils to disappear into the local town.
 Indeed, it is our policy to keep all pupils on site throughout the working day, including lunch and break-times, offering a range of activities and clubs to occupy their social times.
 We pride ourselves on getting to know your children as individuals and value the opportunities that can be provided through our small class sizes which help to create a supportive and stimulating environment for your children.

 The school is named after William Robertson (1860-1933), the son of the local Welbourn postmaster, who became the first soldier in the British Army to rise from the rank of private to Field Marshal.
 The four houses in the school (Simla, Dragoon, Lancer and Chitral) are named after important aspects of this inspirational individual’s life and experiences.
 Each pupil and teacher remains a member of their house throughout their time at Sir William Robertson.
-Teachers have pastoral and academic mentoring responsibilities as Base Tutors to a vertically grouped tutor group.
+Teachers have pastoral and academic mentoring responsibilities as Base Tutors within our year group structure.
 The Base Tutor and their Head of House are the first point of contact for all parents.
-Student voice is well-developed in the school through Citizenship lessons, active House Councils and the School Council.
+Student voice is well-developed in the school through our School Council.

 We actively promote modern British values and the school is driven by the aim to ASPIRE which directs the work of all staff and pupils: